eclipse-fog05/fog05-python/README.md

    maturin develop --release
    ```

-Maturin will automatically build the zenoh Rust API, as well as the fog05-python API and install it in your Python virtual environement.
+Maturin will automatically build the fog05 Rust API, as well as the fog05-python API and install it in your Python virtual environement.

 ## Docs